3DSIM/binary-slice-file-reader/README.md

 dotnet run <scanfile.bin> <scanFileSummary>
 ```

+## Technical Specifications *required
+### Platforms Supported
+For all projects, it will be MacOS, Windows, and Linux or N/A

+### Inputs / Outputs
+Input - 3DSIM binary slice file.
+Output - text file with a summary of the scan lines

+### Resource Requirements
+N/A

 # File Format
 ## Introduction
 The binary file is made up of a series of data blocks where each data block looks like this: